-At present our diocese is in vacancy.
-The 9th Bishop of Liverpool, the Right Reverend Doctor John Perumbalath is expected in 2023.
+At present our diocese remains in vacancy until the Right Reverend Doctor John Perumbalath is installed as the 9th Bishop of Liverpool on 22nd April 2023.
 In the meantime, as Bishop of Warrington, I have care of clergy in our diocese.